varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 ### Access Control lists

-- Premissions are given to each object, giving users different permissions with it
+- Permissions are given to each object, giving users different permissions with it
 - Each object has a list of permissions assigned to different users
-- Premissions structured according to **users and groups**
+- Permissions structured according to **users and groups**

 #### The Confused Deputy

-- Typical faillure
+- Typical failure
-- Priviledged process(deputy) is tricked to perform bad actions on behalf of less priviledged process
+- Privileged process(deputy) is tricked to perform bad actions on behalf of less privileged process
-- Can for be e.g copilers, browsers acting as deputy on the behalf
+- Can for be e.g compilers, browsers acting as deputy on the behalf

 #### Users and Groups

 - User ID (UID)
 - Group ID (GID)
 - A program gets a Process ID(PID) when its run
-  - Prevents users accessing eachothers memory
+  - Prevents users accessing each others memory
   - Files has Owner UID and Group GID
     - Read
     - Write